Mold complaints at Grant Sawyer state building prompt repairs

 Crews are replacing heating and ventilation equipment in the Grant Sawyer state offices in Las Vegas after a report cited a possible link between leaks in the system and the presence of low concentrations of two species of mold in the building’s dust.

-The report came after at least 10 state employees working at the Las Vegas building filed worker’s compensation complaints in November alleging mold caused “building-related symptoms.”
+The report came after at least 10 state employees working at the Las Vegas building filed worker’s compensation complaints in November alleging that mold caused “building-related symptoms,” including respiratory illness and headaches, that typically go away when people leave the contaminated environment.

-Nevada Department of Administration spokeswoman Mary Woods did not immediately provide details on the nature of the symptoms.

-“These HVAC leaks and occupant health complaints are postulated to be the same as those that occurred in the mid-1990s,” Craner wrote on April 4, referring to a prior sick building syndrome” case that plagued the state office building.
-The mold likely settled in the carpet and could be inhaled by employees while walking or conducting office maintenance, the report read.
+“These HVAC leaks and occupant health complaints are postulated to be the same as those that occurred in the mid-1990s,” Craner wrote on April 4, referring to a prior “sick building syndrome” case that plagued the state office building.
+The mold likely settled in the carpet and could be inhaled by employees while they walk or conduct office maintenance, the report read.

-The department also plans to deep clean the building’s carpets and other surfaces that may have been contaminated by mold by July.
+The department also plans by July to deep-clean the building’s carpets and other surfaces that may have been contaminated by mold.

 Four months after the deep cleaning, the department will retest for mold, Cates said.